Grodzka Street, Bydgoszcz: From 14th to 18th century

 Until 1772 Grodzka Street was the main axis that spread along the northern edge of the city.
 Starting at St Martin and St Nicholas cathedral where were laid the city walls, it led to the Old Castle in the east.

 In 15th and 16th centuries, on the western end of the street was built a bridge connecting to Mill Island in Bydgoszcz, located at Farna weir: it has been demolished since.

 With time, southern side of the street developed estate houses, while northern side areas were used for business (granaries and waterfront harbour).
 In the western end of the street, around the cathedral, there was a municipal cemetery till the end of the 18th century.

 Public baths

 The western part of Grodzka street was called "Łazienna" from polish word for city bath, then located in the area.
-On June 21, 1549, Andrzej Kościelecki, Bydgoszcz Starosta and governor of Poznan, came to terms with the City Council to have public baths built.
+On June 21, 1549, Andrzej Kościelecki, Bydgoszcz starosta and governor of Poznań, came to terms with the City Council to have public baths built.
 It was created on Brda river waterfront, but in the absence of reliable sources, the exact location of the property is not known.

 In 1573, the governor and mayor of Bydgoszcz, Jan Kościelecki, asked the City Council to renovate the devastated public baths, for hygienic purposes.
 Another mention in the documents dates back to 1717: minor bathing activity was still performed at this time.